George-7-2002/Redis-Connection-Pool-for-universal-backend-development/README.md

 # Project Structure
 The project is broken down into several key components:

+## CacheConn
-CacheConn: The lowest level.
+ The lowest level.
 This class wraps a single redisContext (from hiredis).
 It handles the logic for connecting, authenticating, selecting a DB, and executing raw Redis commands.

+## CachePool
-CachePool: Manages a free_list_ of CacheConn objects for one specific Redis instance.
+Manages a free_list_ of CacheConn objects for one specific Redis instance.
 It contains the core thread-safe logic for GetCacheConn() and RelCacheConn().

+## CacheManager
-CacheManager: A singleton that acts as the main entry point for the application.
+A singleton that acts as the main entry point for the application.
 It holds a std::map to manage all available CachePools by name.

+## DLog
-DLog: A singleton wrapper for spdlog that provides a globally accessible logger.
+A singleton wrapper for spdlog that provides a globally accessible logger.

+## CConfigFileReader
-CConfigFileReader: A simple utility class to parse key-value pairs from a configuration file.
+A simple utility class to parse key-value pairs from a configuration file.

+## uti
-util (.h/.cc): Provides various helper functions, such as CStrExplode for string splitting and CRefObject for reference counting.
+lProvides various helper functions, such as CStrExplode for string splitting and CRefObject for reference counting.

 # Dependencies
 A C++11 (or higher) compliant compiler

-hiredis library (e.g., libhiredis-dev)
+redis (version>4.1.0)

 spdlog library (e.g., libspdlog-dev)

-# How to Build